 Small, well-built Chinese EV called the Seagull poses a big threat to the US auto industry

-A tiny, low-priced electric car called the Seagull has American automakers and politicians trembling
+A tiny, low-priced electric vehicle called the Seagull has American automakers and politicians trembling

 Small, well-built Chinese EV called the Seagull poses a big threat to the US auto industryShow all 4